dieremy/Philosophers/README.md

 # - Forks -

-Fork system call is used to create a new process, which is called <b>child process</b>, which runs concurrently with the process that makes the fork() call <b>parent process</b>.
+Fork system call is used to create a new process, which is called <i>child process</i>, which runs concurrently with the process that makes the fork() call <i>parent process</i>.
 After been created the child one, both processes will execute the next instruction following fork() call.
 Both processes use same program counter, CPU registers, same open files.